coppX/C-Note/basic/memory_management.md

 operator delete(ps);
 ```

-Notice that the operator delete, like the operator new, is a special function.The operator delete calls free() to release memory.
+Notice that the operator delete, like the operator new, is a special function.
+The operator delete calls free() to release memory.

 ### memory blocks that allocated automatically, in VC